MshadDr/BettermodeTweeter/README.md

 ## 🙏 Acknowledgments

-- NestJS team for the amazing framework
+- BetterMode team for the amazing opportunity
-- The open-source community for inspiration and support

 ```